 Age: Retirement Years Have Increased

-Senior superannuation fund specialist, Peter Handberg, mentioned three factors that need to be considered when considering the amount needed for retirement: age, lifestyle and financial plans.
+We spoke to Senior superannuation fund specialist, Peter Handberg, who mentioned three factors that need to be considered when considering the amount needed for retirement: age, lifestyle and financial plans.

 Handberg mentions that unlike before when we used to “fall off the perch” at around 65 to 70 years old, nowadays, we are reaching the age of 80 to 90.
 Many will spend more than a quarter of their life retired due to longer life expectancy.